-Letter Grade Point Description A+ 4.0 Outstanding: An outstanding answer showing an extraordinary understanding of the issues and methodologies; original, independent thinking informs an answer based upon rigorous argument accurately supported by evidence derived from a wide range of source material; could not be bettered at undergraduate level in the time A 4.0 Very good: An answer demonstrating a high level of understanding of the A- 3.7 issues and methodologies; the answer displays independent thought, and strong and well organised argument, using a wide range of sources B+ 3.3 Good: A good answer showing most but not necessarily all of the above.
-The В 3.0 level of independent thinking is a bit lower В- 2.7 C+ C C- 2.3 Pass: An answer demonstrating satisfactory understanding of the issues, with С 2.0 a reasonable and reasonably well organised argument supported by a C- 1.7 standard range of sources.
-The answer may display some shortcomings, but no fundamental errors D+ 1.3 Insufficient: An answer which shows minimal, inadequate or limited D 1.0 understanding of some of the issues raised by the question, with substantial D- 0.7 omissions or irrelevant material, and limited use of relevant material.
+Letter Grade Point Description A+ 4.0 Outstanding: An outstanding answer showing an extraordinary understanding of the issues and methodologies; original, independent thinking informs an answer based upon rigorous argument accurately supported by evidence derived from a wide range of source material; could not be bettered at undergraduate level in the time A 4.0 Very good: An answer demonstrating a high level of understanding of the issues and methodologies; the answer displays independent thought, and strong and well organised argument, using a wide range of sources B+ 3.3 Good: A good answer showing most but not necessarily all of the above.
+The В 3.0 level of independent thinking is a bit lower В- 2.7 level of independent thinking is a bit lower C+ C C- 2.3 Pass: An answer demonstrating satisfactory understanding of the issues, with С 2.0 a reasonable and reasonably well organised argument supported by a C- 1.7 standard range of sources.
+The answer may standard range of sources.
+The answer may display some shortcomings, but no fundamental errors D+ 1.3 Insufficient: An answer which shows minimal, inadequate or limited D 1.0 understanding of some of the issues raised by the question, with substantial D- 0.7 omissions or irrelevant material, and limited use of re- omissions or irrelevant material, and limited use of relevant material.
 Poorly conceived and poorly directed to the question F 0.0 Fail: Unsatisfactory, but will show skeletal grasp of some relevant issues and necessary material and/or skills.
 There may be gross misconceptions which nevertheless show some evidence of an elementary grasp of issues.
 Or: no answer offered.
 Or: an answer which is totally irrelevant or fundamentally wrong P Pass: This result is registered when a student passed a course for which no grade is recorded W Withdrawal: This result is registered when a student has officially withdrawn from the course with permission of the Board of Examiners VR Vrijstelling [Exemption]: This result is registered when the student received an exemption for the course from the Board of Examiners CI Course Incomplete: This is a placeholder result for students with pending grades